 Below is a description of the complaint procedures for these avenues:

-The Public Comment System is an Oracle-based system which captures comments via the website, phone and walk-in customers.
+The Public Comment System captures comments via the website, phone and walk-in customers.
 All incidents are coded in the system based on categories.

 Special provisions were implemented to identify and flag potential Title VI issues.
 A Business Analyst for the Customer Service Department reviews all comments and refers potential issues to the Equal Employment Opportunity (EEO) Department which ensures that appropriate action is taken by the responsible parties.
 All comments are summarized in the incident report and sent to management, as well as to the Board of Directors.